-Seeing is Deceiving – the long-awaited sequel to Ghostly Writer’s classic Practice to Deceive – is a full-length erotic transgender novel packed with gender transformation, masks, disguises, impersonation and deception.
+Seeing is Deceiving – the long-awaited sequel to Ghostly Writer’s mask fiction classic Practice to Deceive – is a 135,000 word erotic transgender novel packed with gender transformation, masks, disguises, impersonation and deception.

-If you enjoyed Billy’s transformation into his mother, you’re going to love where the story goes next in Seeing is Deciving.
+If you enjoyed Billy’s transformation into the sexy, mature Linda… you’re going to love where the story goes next in Seeing is Deceiving.